cszach/linux-on-lenovo-legion/README.md

 Wi-Fi
 -----

+> **Fedora 37/38 update**: as documented in #3 (thanks @hrkrx) and from my
+> personal experience with Fedora 38, wi-fi seems to work out of the box now
+> for these two Fedora versions.

 This is perhaps the most frustrating issue and the problem you would want to fix first.
 It is likely that your system does not have the driver for Realtek